Fruit Leather

 Key ingredients

-• Fruit.
-Strawberries and mangos are what’s pictured, but any fruit works.
-Stick to one type of fruit or combine two flavors.
+• Defrosted frozen fruit.
+Strawberries and mangos are what’s pictured, but most fruit works.
+I recommend sticking to one type of fruit or combining two flavors.
+See below for my tested recommendations.

 • Lime juice.
 Prevents the roll-ups from darkening.
 Lemon juice also works.